 We also have very simple routines currently because we only have one car so I can’t plan regular outings during the week.
 If we get a second car at some point I’ll likely add in some routines like a regular library day, a grocery shopping day, etc.

-Okay, with all that being said, here are some of our weekly family routines and traditions that the kids have come to expect:
+With all that being said, here are some of our weekly family routines and traditions that the kids have come to expect:

-Weekly Family Routines and Traditions
+Our Weekly Family Routines and Traditions

 Monday: laundry day (even when we had a second car we always stayed home on Monday to get caught up from the weekend)